Skip to product information

 Common Name Avens 'Mrs J. Bradshaw'

-The warm red of 'Mrs Bradshaw' looks stunning against cool blues or fresh greens:
+The warm, rich red of 'Mrs Bradshaw' looks spectacular against cool blues or zesty greens from our range:

 • 💙 Forget-me-not 'Blue': The Spring Contrast.
-Geum starts flowering just as the Forget-me-nots are finishing.
-The deep red rising out of the sea of baby blue is a classic, vibrant cottage garden look.
+Geum begins its flowering season just as the Forget-me-nots reach their peak.
+The intense scarlet red rising out of a sea of soft baby-blue is a quintessential, vibrant cottage garden look.

 • 🍋 Bupleurum 'Griffithii': The Florist's Pair.
-The zesty lime-green flowers of Bupleurum make the scarlet red of the Geum pop.
-Growing them together gives you an instant, high-contrast bouquet.
+The zesty lime-green flowers of Bupleurum act as the perfect foil, making the scarlet of 'Mrs Bradshaw' pop with intensity.
+Growing them together provides an instant, high-contrast summer bouquet.

 📅 Sowing & Flowering Calendar

-Sow indoors in spring or outdoors in late summer.
-Flowers late May to September.
+Sow indoors in spring or outdoors in late summer for a spectacular scarlet display from May right through to September.

 Month J F M A M J J A S O N D